-Chambers Asia 2013 recognized Mr. Tao as “someone you’d have in your top ten for China work” who “really bridges the divide between Western and Eastern views.”
-Chambers also noted that Mr. Tao is “a respected name on the arbitration scene” and “very well regarded for his activity in the international arbitration arena especially in relation to disputes involving PRC entities.”
-Legal 500 Asia Pacific 2014 described him as “highly regarded” and recommended him for his Corporate/M&A practice.
+The Legal 500 Asia Pacific 2017 has again recognized Mr. Tao as a leading dispute resolution lawyer in China.
+He has been consistently ranked in Chambers Global and Chambers Asia-Pacific for his dispute resolution practice in China and named him one of the "Most In Demand Arbitrators" in the Asia-Pacific region.
+Peers note that "he is held in high regard" in the market.
+Chambers has also previously recognized Mr. Tao as "someone you’d have in your top ten for China work" who "really bridges the divide between Western and Eastern views," "a respected name on the arbitration scene" and "very well regarded for his activity in the international arbitration arena especially in relation to disputes involving PRC entities."
+The Legal 500 Asia Pacific 2014 describes him as "highly regarded" and recommends him for his Corporate/M&A practice.
 Mr. Tao was also recognized by Asialaw Leading Lawyers 2013 as a leading lawyer in China, and named by Practical Law Company’s Which Lawyer? as a recommended lawyer for dispute resolution in 2012.

 Most recently, Mr. Tao was appointed by the World Council of the International Chamber of Commerce to serve another term as a member of the International Court of Arbitration.